 Architecture: x86-64

-Before removing Liquorix, ensure you have the default Debian kernel installed and bootable.
-Removing your only kernel will leave the system unbootable.
-Therefore, complete all steps below before rebooting.
+Before removing Liquorix, confirm a default Debian kernel is installed and bootable.
+Removing your only kernel can leave the system unbootable.

 dpkg -l | grep linux-image | grep -v liquorix

-If no default kernel appears in the output, install one before proceeding:
+If no default kernel appears, install one before continuing:

 sudo apt install linux-image-amd64

-sudo apt purge linux-*liquorix* && sudo apt autoremove
+sudo apt purge 'linux-*liquorix*' && sudo apt autoremove --purge

 If you used extrepo: